Quantum-Cipher/eternum-sigil-seal/README.md

-SIGIL VAULT 🧿
+SIGIL VAULT 🧿 🧙‍♂️- Eternum’s Terminal of Truth

 Swift-based CLI Wallet + Sigil Sealing Engine for Eternum.
 It protects logic, verifies cryptographic signatures, and manifests intentionality  spellbo# SigilVault 🧿🔐

-🧙‍♂️ SigilVault — Eternum’s Terminal of Truth SigilVault is a Swift-based CLI Wallet + Sigil Sealing Engine for Eternum.
-It protects logic, verifies cryptographic signatures, and manifests intentionality on-chain and off.
 🌐 What It Does

 ✅ Creates Ethereum-compatible wallets